- Ou readers complained that Firefox is freezing on Windows 11 and that may be caused by lack of memory.

 - Continue the reset process and after it ends, open the web browser again.

-If the app has more problems, we have an even more comprehensive guide on troubleshooting Firefox issues on Windows 10 & 11 that you might want to consult.
+However, if Firefox is not working in Windows 11 at all, we have an even more comprehensive guide on troubleshooting Firefox issues on Windows 10 & 11 that you might want to consult.

 Did you manage to resolve the Firefox freezing issue by using our solutions?
 Let us know in the comments section below.